ansible-collections/amazon.aws/docs/docsite/rst/dev_guidelines.rst

 E.g. if boto3 returns a value called 'SecretAccessKey' do not change it to 'AccessKey'.

 There is an optional parameter, ``ignore_list``, which is used to avoid converting a sub-tree of a dict.
-This is particularly important for tags, where keys are case-sensitive.
-We convert the 'Tags' key but nothing below.
+This is particularly useful for tags, where keys are case-sensitive.

 .. code-block:: python